-9. Secure the camshaft drive pulley to the camshaft with a washer and cap screw; then using an appropriate holding tool, tighten the cap screw to specifications.
+9. Secure the camshaft drive pulley to the camshaft with a washer and cap screw; then using an appropriate holding tool, tighten the cap screw to 58 ft-lb.

 - 10. Install the timing belt (see Left-Side Components in this section). - 11.
-Install the valve cover using a new gasket; then secure with the ten cap screws and using a criss-cross pattern, tighten to specifications.
+Install the valve cover using a new gasket; then secure with the ten cap screws and using a crisscross pattern, tighten to 6.5 ft-lb.